PostHog/posthog.com/contents/docs/pipelines/amazon-kinesis.md

     - amazon-kinesis
 ---

-## What does the Amazon Kinesis Import app do?

-This app imports event data into PostHog from an Amazon Kinesis stream.
+This source imports event data into PostHog from an Amazon Kinesis stream.
 Kinesis Records must be delivered in a JSON schema in order to be imported.

-## What are the requirements for this app?
+## Requirements

 Using the Amazon Kinesis Import app requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.

 Not running 1.30.0?
 Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/runbook/upgrading-posthog)!

-## How should I configure the Kinesis Record schema?
+## Configuration

 Kinesis Records must be delivered in a JSON schema.